 of stretch within the muscle.

-feedback loop through by directly triggering motor neurons linked to their
+feedback loop by directly triggering motor neurons linked to their

 A similar system is found in the tendons

-attaching muscle to bone where distinct stretch receptors termed golgi tendon
+attaching muscle to bone.
+Distinct stretch receptors called golgi tendon

 organs assess the level of stretch within the tendon.
 The sensitivity of the

-golgi tendon organ is significantly less than that of the spindle and so it is
+golgi tendon organ is significantly less than that of the spindle, so it is

 thought they exist to prevent damage rather than control muscle tone.